 - Evo-Eco-Paléo - UMR CNRS 8198, Université de Lille, Lille, France

-- Demography, Epidemiology, Evolutionary ecology, Life history, Population ecology, Theoretical ecology
+- Demography, Eco-evolutionary dynamics, Epidemiology, Evolutionary ecology, Life history, Population ecology, Theoretical ecology

 Mutualistic interactions are the weird uncles of population and community ecology.
 They are everywhere, from the microbes aiding digestion in animals’ guts to animal-pollination services in ecosystems; They increase productivity through facilitation; They fascinate us when small birds pick the teeth of a big-mouthed crocodile.
 Yet, mutualistic interactions are far less studied and understood than competition or predation.
 Possibly because we are naively convinced that there is no mystery here: isn’t it obvious that mutualistic interactions necessarily facilitate species coexistence?
 Since mutualistic species benefit from one another, if one species evolves, the other should just follow, isn’t that so?